 Updated May 17, 2019: It might be time to start admitting that the 401(k) is not all it’s cracked up to be.
 What was once heralded as the future of retirement savings and the heir to the pension fund throne when it was introduced during the Reagan era may be falling short of expectations.

-For one, at least 30 million people have zero access to a retirement savings fund because their employer doesn’t offer one, presumably because of the cost of providing and administering a plan.
-There are also broader forces at work that are making a well-funded retirement out of reach, like longer life spans today than 30 to 35 years ago, or the fact that many companies are reluctant to cover retirees’ healthcare costs.
+For one, only half of American households have access to a work-based retirement plan at their current job, according to a 2018 report from the Stanford Center on Longevity.
+There are also broader forces at work making a well-funded retirement out of reach, like longer life spans or companies reluctance to cover retirees’ healthcare costs.

-Let’s not deny the benefits of a well-supported, well-funded 401(k) (named as such for the tax code it’s based upon).
+Let’s not deny the benefits of a well-supported, well-funded 401(k).
 You’ve got generous annual contribution limits up to $18,000.
 Your employer may offer to match the funds in your account up to a certain percentage, bolstering your savings.
 (Tax-deferred, of course.)
 You can automatically and easily enroll with few hoops to jump through.
-And you can roll over your earnings into an IRA.
+And you can roll over your earnings into an individual retirement account.

 401(k)s: Are they worth it?

 Some downsides to the 401(k):

 Fees can be expensive.
 The average 401(k) plan levies fees totaling 1% of your assets held, according to data from the Center for American Progress.
 That may seem like quite an insignificant drop in the bucket, but those costs can add up as the years go by; at that rate, the average American worker will pay nearly $139,000 in 401(k) fees over their lifetime.
 That’s money you could have had in your pocket.
 These fees are usually tied to administrative and service functions needed to run a 401(k) plan.